Brijesh59/school-demo/README.md

 Here, parentId is a unique field(checkout [parent model](https://github.com/Brijesh59/school-demo/blob/master/server/models/parent.js) for more details) & it will also be served as username for every parent.
 <br />
 childs is an array, containing list of students, with their username, password & firstName. firstName is stored here, not referenced to student database, because of two reasons: <br />
-a) refrencing (relationship) decreases the performance, so if not necessary, should be avoided.
+a) refrencing (relationship) decreases the performance, so if not necessary, should be avoided.<br />
 b) we only need student name to show in parent dashboard, so we can store in parent database.

 ## Features